Justifying Your Math Thinking

 - First I asked students to identify for me what steps they took to understand and solve the word problem.
 We made this chart. (well this is the pretty version, the initial one was very messy)

-We practised solving word problems following this guide for a few days and reflected on this strategy to solve problems.
+We practiced solving word problems following this guide for a few days and reflected on this strategy to solve problems.

 I noticed a great difference in the way my students were justifying their responses.
 Because they had to explain their steps in a way that related to the question I found that their understanding of the question and the process of how to solve it improved.
 Soon simple questions really were simple and the knowledge that they learned from one question was easily transferred to other questions.
 Even harder questions that involved multiple steps appeared less intimidating to these students.

-If you are looking for ways for students to practise their problem solving and basic knowledge why not use my Mastering Math Sheets.
-I use these everyday at the start of my math class.
-They serve as a the getting started portion of my three part lesson plan.
-As well, the word problem component of these sheets can be used as the working on it section of a three part lesson plan.
+If you are looking for ways for students to practice their problem solving and basic knowledge why not use my Mastering Math Sheets.
+I use these every day at the start of my math class.
+They serve as the getting started a portion of my three-part lesson plan.
+As well, the word problem component of these sheets can be used as the working on it section of a three-part lesson plan.